formlio/forml/docs/registry.rst

 the :ref:`project setup <project-setup>`) plus some additional *metadata* (:class:`ForML package manifest <forml.project.Manifest>`).

-Each ForML package is published with explicit version as specified in the :ref:`project setup
+Each ForML package is published with an explicit version as specified in the :ref:`project setup
-<project-setup>` at the time of releasing.
+<project-setup>` at the time of release.
 All registry providers require packages of the same
 project to have unique monotonically increasing version numbers.

 .. _registry-staging: